All Products

 Connect to Grafana

-1. Add the data source:
+1. Add a data source:

 2. On the Settings tab, configure the data source information: